bsvars/bsvarTVPs/README.md

 # bsvarTVPs

-Bayesian Estimation of Heteroskedastic Structural Vector Autoregressions with Markov-Switching Structural Matrix
+Bayesian Estimation of Heteroskedastic Structural Vector Autoregressions with Markov-Switching and Time-Varying Identification of the Structural Matrix

-Efficient algorithms for Bayesian estimation of Structural Vector Autoregressions with Stochastic Volatility heteroskedasticity and Markov-switching structural matrix.
+Efficient algorithms for Bayesian estimation of Structural Vector Autoregressions with Stochastic Volatility heteroskedasticity, Markov-switching and Time-Varying Identification of the Structural Matrix, and a three-level global-local hierarchical prior shrinkage for the structural and autoregressive matrices.

+2. bsvarTVPs info on the pro
 # Installation

 The current version of the package depends on the development version of